IntersectMBO/plutus/docs/ethereum-contracts/README.md

 that it's hard to find anything out about at all.

 1: [0xfa52274dd61e1643d2205169732f29114bc240b3](https://etherscan.io/address/0xfa52274dd61e1643d2205169732f29114bc240b3).
-This appears to be relatedforwarding things to a DEX called [Kraken](https://www.kraken.com/en-gb/).
-See some Reddit speculation
+This appears to be forwarding things to a DEX called [Kraken](https://www.kraken.com/en-gb/).
+See some Reddit speculation [here](https://www.reddit.com/r/ethereum/comments/60mmb8/anybody_know_what_contract_this_is_my_friends/).
-[here](https://www.reddit.com/r/ethereum/comments/60mmb8/anybody_know_what_contract_this_is_my_friends/).

 3: [0x6fc82a5fe25a5cdb58bc74600a40a69c065263f8](https://etherscan.io/address/0x6fc82a5fe25a5cdb58bc74600a40a69c065263f8).
 Don't know what this is